Download & Installation

 Developers

-By cloning the openTEPES repository, you can create branches and propose pull-request.
-Any help will be very appreciated.
+By cloning the openTEPES repository, you can create branches and propose pull requests.
+Any help will be greatly appreciated.

 Users

-If you are not planning on developing, please follows the instructions of the Installation.
+If you are not planning on developing, please follow the instructions in Installation.

 openTEPES_Main

-Then, four parameters (case, dir, solver, and console log) will be asked for.
+Then, five parameters (case, dir, solver, results, and console log) will be asked for.

 After this in a directory of your choice, make a copy of the 9n or sSEP case to create a new case of your choice but using the current format of the CSV files.
 A proper execution by openTEPES_Main can be made by introducing the new case and the directory of your choice.
-Note that the solver is glpk by default, but it can be changed by other solvers that pyomo supports (e.g., gurobi, mosek).
+Note that the solver is glpk by default, but it can be changed to other solvers that Pyomo supports (e.g., gurobi, highs).

-Then, the results should be written in the folder who is called with the case name.
-The results contain plots and summary spreadsheets for multiple optimised energy scenarios, periods and load levels as well as the investment decisions.
+Then, the results are written to the folder named after the case.
+The results contain plots and summary spreadsheets for multiple optimized energy scenarios, periods, and load levels, as well as the investment decisions.

 Note that there is an alternative way to run the model by creating a new script script.py, and write the following: